 Why Truck Accidents Are More Complicated

-- Truck accidents cause more catastrophic injuries.
+- Truck accident cases cause more catastrophic injuries.
 Trucks are larger and heavier than passenger vehicles, which can lead to more severe and even fatal injuries.
 Injuries might involve severe complications like brain damage, paralysis, amputation, or disfigurement, which can require lifelong treatment.
 These types of injuries are extremely expensive to treat.

 - There are typically more parties involved.
-More than one at-fault party could be held liable in a truck accident.
+More than one at-fault party could be held liable in a Canton truck accident case.
 Beyond the truck driver, the trucking company, the cargo loader, the truck manufacturer, or other entities all may share legal responsibility for what happened, depending upon the facts.
 This makes it more difficult to figure out who among them owes money to the victim and how to properly apportion the liability.
-Each party’s insurance company might try to avoid paying their share by shifting blame to others, so you’ll need solid evidence, including a thorough accident investigation, to prove who was responsible.
+Each party’s insurance company might try to avoid paying their share by shifting blame to others, so you’ll need solid evidence, including a thorough truck accident investigation, to prove who was responsible.

 A skilled Canton truck accident attorney from Geiger Legal Group, LLC can help you overcome many of the challenges that come in the aftermath of a truck wreck.
 You can count on our team to: